awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/README.md

 `add_definitions(-DLOG_STREAMING)`
 Note: This log level is extremely VERBOSE and could flood the files if using file based logging strategy.

-## Installing the SDK Library
+## Installing the Library
-If the library needs to be installed on your system, run `make install`.
+If the SDK library needs to be installed on your system rather than the local `build` directory, run `make install`.
 This will install in the default directory such as `usr/local/lib/`, based on the system.
 To install in another directory, run `cmake` with the `-DCMAKE_INSTALL_PREFIX` option with the desired directory before running `make install`

 ## Using kvssink